chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/gas-solid-fluidized-bed/gas-solid-fluidized-bed.rst

 .. code-block:: text
   :class: copy-button

-  lethe-particles dem-packing-in-fluidized-bed.prm
+  lethe-particles packing-particles.prm

 or in parallel (where 8 represents the number of processors)

 .. code-block:: text
   :class: copy-button

-  mpirun -np 8 lethe-particles dem-packing-in-fluidized-bed.prm
+  mpirun -np 8 lethe-particles packing-particles.prm

 Lethe will generate a number of files.
 The most important one bears the extension ``.pvd``.
 It can be read by popular visualization programs such as `Paraview <https://www.paraview.org/>`_.